Searching for an ultimate guide to mobile game marketing?

 The main things that motivate players to play a match-3 puzzle game are thinking, solving, exercising cognitive skills, passing time, relaxing, etc. Thus, you can target players with these specific interests.

 According to player motivations, GameRefinery identified eight player archetypes.
 This can also help you narrow down your target audience as well as understand them better.
+It’s based on the aforementioned player motivations.
 Later in the article, you’ll see how useful this is when creating ads and running ad campaigns.

 Here’s an overview of each player archetype.